oddbird/oddleventy/content/blog/2022/headed-playwright-in-docker.md

 Apple's operating system doesn't include a built-in XServer, but we can use [XQuartz](https://www.xquartz.org/) to provide one:

 1. Install XQuartz: `brew install --cask xquartz`
-1. Open XQuartz, Preferences -> Security, check "Allow connections from network clients"
+1. Open XQuartz, go to Preferences -> Security, and check "Allow connections from network clients"
 1. Restart your computer (restarting XQuartz might not be enough)
-2. Start XQuartz: `xhost +localhost`
+1. Start XQuartz with `xhost +localhost`
-3. Open Docker Desktop and edit settings to give access to `/tmp/.X11-unix`:
-   Preferences -> Resources -> File sharing
+1. Open Docker Desktop and edit settings to give access to `/tmp/.X11-unix` in Preferences -> Resources -> File sharing

 Once XQuartz is running with the right permissions, you can populate the environment variable and socket:

 ```bash
 docker run --rm \